mwarning/meshnet-lab/results/README.md

 * bmx6 (v1.0 / 12.05.2018 / d8869ec69797)
 * bmx7 (v7.1.1 / 21.07.2019 / 91d6651ccb5a)
 * cjdns (v20.5)
-* none runs no routing software and only works for one hop destinations.
+* `none` indicates no routing software and only works for one hop destinations.
 It serves as baseline.

 ## Topologies